Sultan Abdul Samad Building: Features

-Topped by a shiny copper dome and a 41m high clock tower, it is a major landmark in the city.
+Topped by a shiny copper dome and a 41-metre-high clock tower, it is a major landmark in the city.
 The clock tower houses a one-ton bell clock that strikes on the hour and half-hour.

 A 95-metre flagpole, one of the tallest in the world, marks that spot with a flat, round black marble plaque.
 It is located at the southern end of the Merdeka Square in front of the building.

 The building serves as the backdrop for important events such as the National Day Parade on 31 August and the ushering in of the New Year.
 Each of the 13 states plus the Federal Territories are represented in the National Day Parade, as are the many ethnic groups that comprise multiracial Malaysia.

 Behind the building flows the Klang River and Gombak River's confluence and in the middle of where the two rivers meet stands the Masjid Jamek (or Jamek Mosque), a mosque designed in similar architectural style.